 11. Health insurance

 If you have health insurance, it’s a good idea to contact your insurance company, too.
 Your policy may cover some or all of the cost of an evaluation.
 Some types of evaluations may not be covered, though.

 Being a strong advocate for your child means knowing where to look for help is the first step in advocating for yourself or for your child.
 If you’re considering a private evaluation, this list of resources is a good start.
 You may also want to see the pros and cons of a school evaluation versus a private evaluation.
-Also, explore questions to ask a private evaluator once you find one.
+Also, explore questions to ask before choosing a private evaluator.